wilypomegranate/showsaver/README.md

 # showsaver
-A C++ TV Tuner and DVR Application for Linux.
+A Rust TV Tuner and DVR Application for Linux.
 Initially aimed at the raspberry pi.